AdobeDocs/experience-platform.en/help/query-service/advanced-statistics/feature-engineering.md

 ### Next Steps

 After learning the feature engineering techniques outlined in this document, progress onto the [Models](./models.md) document.
-It guides you through the process of creating, training, and managing machine learning models using the features you've engineered.
-Once you've built your models, explore the [Algorithms](./implement-models.md) document to gain insights into the various machine learning methods available and learn how to implement them effectively within your SQL workflows.
-These combined documents equip you to perform advanced machine learning tasks with Data Distiller.
+It guides you through the process of creating, training, and managing trusted models using the features you've engineered.
+Once your your models are built, proceed to the [Implement advanced statistical models document.](./implement-models/implement-models.md) document.
+This document serves as an overview, linking to in-depth guides for different modeling techniques, including clustering, classification, and regression.
+By following these documents, you will learn how to configure and implement various trusted models within your SQL workflows and optimize your models for advanced data analysis.